MZMMSEC/SO-DFD/README.md

 # SO-DFD

-This repository contains the official PyTorch implementation of the paper **"[Semantic Contextualization of Face Forgery: A New Definition, Dataset, and Detection Method](https://ieeexplore.ieee.org/document/10948473)"** by Mian Zou, Baosheng Yu, Yibing Zhan, and Kede Ma.
+This repository contains the official PyTorch implementation of the paper **"[Semantic Contextualization of Face Forgery: A New Definition, Dataset, and Detection Method](https://ieeexplore.ieee.org/document/10948473)"** by Mian Zou, Baosheng Yu, Yibing Zhan, Siwei Lyu, and Kede Ma.

 ☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! ☀️